 The Wilfried Martens Centre for European Studies - the political foundation/think tank of the European People’s Party (EPP, the largest European-level political party of the centre-right) - conducts activities on a wide range of policy-oriented, EU-related issues.
 Established under the EU Regulation (EC) No. 1524/2007 of the European Parliament and of the Council on the regulations governing political parties at European level and the rules regarding their funding, the Martens Centre is an organisation that offers the unique opportunity to join an energetic team which lays the groundwork for the foundation’s ambitious plan of action.
 Currently, the following openings are available:

-- Contributing to the development of the academic policy journal of the Martens Centre, the European View;
+- Contributing in the development of the academic policy journal of the Centre, “European View”;

 - Excellent analytical as well as organisational skills;

 Therefore, it constitutes an excellent experience for young graduates aspiring to pursue a career in the area of European politics and related fields.
 The added value of an internship with the Wilfried Martens Centre for European Studies is the possibility to be involved in political activities and in the creation of new policy concepts at the European level.
 As the Centre is a young and evolving organization, the traineeship gives a unique opportunity for the trainees to test their capacities and to see their ideas have a real impact in a dynamic environment.

 The internship is focused on immersing the successful candidates in the short-term and long-term policy research and other activities of the Centre: organizing meetings and conferences, preparing reports and analysis, editing publications including the “European View”, updating the website, blog and databases, communicating with the European People’s Party in policy research and other activities, and liaising with officials from the European Institutions.

 Internships are remunerated on a level comparable to the internship programmes offered at the European institutions.
 There is no application deadline, applications are accepted on a rolling basis and internships are granted depending on demand throughout the year.